 - Whisk the chickpea juice on high speed for 10 minutes1 can Chickpea juice

-- Add the cream of tarter and caster sugar gradually, then whisk on high speed for a further 5 minutes – should have stiff peaks, but slightly softer then traditional meringue300 g Caster sugar, 1 tsp Cream of tarter
+- Add the cream of tarter and caster sugar gradually, then whisk on high speed for a further 5 minutes - should have stiff peaks, but slightly softer then traditional meringue300 g Caster sugar, 1 teaspoon Cream of tarter

 - Spread meringue into 2 large circle shape onto a baking tray lined with grease proof paper - may need 2 trays.
 And bake for 1hr

 - Once baked, let it cool (read notes for more) And prepare the decor.
 Do this by whipping your plant based double cream or coconut cream.
 (Refer to notes above)60 ml Plant based double cream

 - Spread cream over the top of cooled pavlova and top with berries and fruit of your choice.
 EnjoyFresh berries

 Another great idea is you can make small individual mini vegan pavlova instead of a large one.